AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Source List | Effect of Ambient Pressure on Gas Solubility.md

 # Resources Related to the Effect of Ambient Pressure on Gas Solubility
-## Effects of Temperature and Pressure on Solubility
+## Source 1: Effects of Temperature and Pressure on Solubility
 #### Citation
 Averill, Bruce, and Patricia Eldredge.
 “Effects of Temperature and Pressure on Solubility.”
 Principles of General Chemistry, Vol. 1, n.d., https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html.
 Creative Commons, 17 September 2018.
 #### Summary of Information